Introduction to AVG() in MySQL

 Conclusions

-In analysis perspective as well as in the extraction process from the database, those aggregated functions are very important as it helps us bring down complex scenarios.
-Specifically, when we give condition in the query or while using windows function, aggregated functions play major roles.
-Some functions like LIMIT, RANK, etc. and GROUP BY clause always comes with aggregated functions.
-While working on huge data like supply chain, we need to use these aggregated function always as it simplifies our data.
-The same also happens while using software like tableau or power BI, it always aggregates those values for better visualization.
+From an analysis perspective and in the extraction process from the database, those aggregated functions are essential as it helps us bring down complex scenarios.
+Specifically, aggregated functions play major roles when we give conditions in the query or while using the Windows function.
+Some functions like LIMIT, RANK, etc., and GROUP BY clause always comes with aggregated functions.
+While working on huge data like supply chains, we need to use these aggregated functions always as it simplifies our data.
+The same happens using Tableau or Power BI; it always aggregates those values for better visualization.

 Recommended Articles